ServBay MariaDB/MySQL Troubleshooting Guide

 5

-These indicate InnoDB cannot find or process its log files, so initialization fails.
+These errors mean InnoDB can’t find or process its log files and fails to initialize.

-This is a known and hard-to-fix bug.
-The safest method is to attempt a forced start to export your data, then migrate it to another stable MariaDB version.
+This is a known and difficult-to-fix bug.
+Safest route: force-start to export your data, then move to a stable MariaDB version.

 /Applications/ServBay/etc/mariadb/11.5/my.cnf